BananaAccounting/Germany/EÜRDossier/Readme_next.md

 **3. Guide/ Content for German users (presentation of product)** and
 **4. Considerations for promoting Banana in Germany (without paying for ads)**

-Each folder contains a readme presenting

-* roadmap for the project branch
+Each folder contains a readme presenting a roadmap for the project branch, with

 * current working status
 * discussion issues
-* proposal next steps
+* to dos
 * further info on working tasks

-## Proposal for next steps
+## Next steps (summary)
+(more detailed information see project branch roadmaps)

 * Organize resources for app development
     * get involved with developper(s) about implementation concept, mutual briefing and information exchange
-    * start developping App for UStVA report
+    * start developping App for Elster UStVA report (and upload file?)
-    * finish developmet of DATEV export/import app using DATEV codes

-* Testing of accounting files
+* DATEV/ ELSTER Testing of new accounting files
+    * Involve Steuerberater to get access to DATEV software and get input/ feedback/ approval how/ that all data exchanges work fine
-    * Test DATEV export/app for diverse user scenarios and booking cases under real-life conditions
+    * Test DATEV export/import apps with 2-digit DATEV codes for diverse user scenarios and booking cases under real-life conditions
     * Test Elster report UStVA for diverse user scenarios and booking cases
-    * Involve Steuerberater to get access to DATEV software and get feedback/ approval that all data exchange works fine
     * if necessary, remove errors in account usage or Kennzahlen-code-account attribution, or remove software bugs

-    * Test accounting files in user community and get feedback
+* Test EÜR accounting files in user community
+    * Publish/ send a version of new EÜR accounting file to existing Banana users in Germany and get feedback

 * Start develop/ write content/ guide for German users
     * Text descriptions and explanations, create user szenarios, examples, screenshots
     * research and integrate tax and accounting specific know-how and external resources